JacktheLander/Lab-Projects/Machine-Learning/README.md

-In Machine Learning by Professor Davoudi, we are learning about building machine learning algorithms with Scikit-learn and TensorFlow.
+In Machine Learning by Professor Davoudi, we learned about building machine learning algorithms with Scikit-learn and TensorFlow.
 We used effective methods for analyzing large datasets to develop predictive models using Xilinx PYNQ boards